Bánh Bèo (Vietnamese Steamed Rice Cakes)

 How to Serve Banh Beo

-Storage: Keep leftover banh beo in an airtight container in the fridge for up to 3 days.
-Store the toppings separately for the best texture.
+Store leftover rice cakes in an airtight container in the refrigerator for up to 3 days.

 RECIPE